 To help keep things running smoothly, just remember to report any accidents as soon as possible and let your insurance company representative know if you choose to take any legal action.
 A health insurer like Medicaid or Medicare may also have subrogation rights.

-If you have been injured in an accident call The Fitch Law Firm at 855-LAW-OHIO or fill out our online consultation form to schedule a free consultation.
+If you have been injured in a car accident call The Fitch Law Firm at 855-LAW-OHIO or fill out our online consultation form to schedule a free consultation.